Intensity correlations in decoy-state BB84 quantum key distribution systems: Experimental setup and measurements

 \textit{Assumption 4.} The noise floor in the measured data is about $0~\volt$, or even slightly below this value as shown in \cref{fig:experimental-setup}(c).
-While this is a consequence of the typical unavoidable effect of non-ideal measurement device calibration and instrument noise, it results in negative values when calculating the energy for V pulses, which obviously has no physical meaning and is a problem for secret key rate calculations.
+While this is a consequence of the typical unavoidable effect of non-ideal measurement device calibration, thermal noise, electromagnetic interference, and quantization effects due to the finite resolution and sensitivity of the devices, it results in negative values when calculating the energy for V pulses, which obviously has no physical meaning and is a problem for secret key rate calculations.
 We overcome this issue by adding the lowest negative energy value found within our experimental sequence to each calculated pulse energy.
 This guarantees that all the pulses in the data set have energy greater or equal to zero after this operation.
 While this does not affect the experimental results and calculated energy distributions, it can slightly affect the calculation of the secret key rates.
-We believe that this operation is necessary and we assume that its effect on the secret key rate calculation is negligible.
+We believe that applying a constant shift to ensure positivity represents a pragmatic and minimally invasive solution while keeping the relative differences and correlations between analyzed pulses unchanged.
+Therefore, we consider it a practical and consistent solution under the current constraints.
+We assume that the effect of this shift on the secret key rate calculation is small, but a rigorous analysis needs to be done to ensure that this is indeed the case.
+For that matter, we conducted several numerical simulations, verifying that the secret key rate is not overestimated and that the intensity shifts described above yield a conservative estimate.
+However, once again we remark that a rigorous proof confirming the general validity of this assumption lies beyond the scope of the present work.